BoskieBuenos/agraph/README.md

 agraph.set_representation(r'Company-Employee')
 ```
 #### Automatic nodes generation
-When node and type is not registered, the agraph compiler would try to find matching type in program's modules.
-If match is found, the compiler would try to construct an instance of found type.
+When node and type is not registered, the agraph compiler would try to find the matching type in program's modules.
+If the match is found, the compiler would try to construct an instance of found type.
 ```python
 class Company:
     def __init__(self):